shreyamalogi/Polka-Dot-Generator/README.md

 ## Introduction 🎨

-Welcome to the Hirst Painting Generator!
-This Python script, crafted and taught by [Shreya Malogi](https://github.com/shreyamalogi), utilizes the Turtle module to create a stunning Hirst-inspired painting.
+This Python script utilizes the Turtle module to create a stunning Hirst-inspired painting.
 Let's embark on your artistic coding journey! 🚀

 ## Prerequisites 🛠️